Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 They fear nothing about it.

-They think it's uh quite necessary, they fall back on this on this line that uh we're a nation of immigrants, a great melting pot, so forth.
+They fall back on this line that we're a nation of immigrants, a great melting pot, and so forth.

-Uh and they just they they delight in trying to distance themselves from rabble from average Americans, the grassroots, because you and I are not elite, and they are.
+And they just, they delight in trying to distance themselves from rabble, from average Americans, the grassroots, because you and I are not elite.

 And they want to impress other elites.

-They're they're gonna act embarrassed too, because they don't want to be identified because they don't want the left to think they are rabble.
+They're going to act embarrassed too because they don't want to be identified because they don't want the left to think they are rabble.

-They want the left's elites to think that they too uh on the right are elites.
+They want the left's elites to think that they too on the right are elites.

 You can see the same thing goes on in the Democrat Party to a certain extent.